opennetworkinglab/onos-p4-tutorial/EXERCISE-3.md

 ### Try pinging hosts in different subnets

-Similarly to the previous exercise, let's start by using Mininet to verify that pinging hosts on different subnets it does NOT work.
+Similarly to the previous exercise, let's start by using Mininet to verify that pinging hosts on different subnets does NOT work.
 It will be your task to make it work.

 On the Mininet CLI: